Whether they’re fried, boiled, baked, or scrambled, Spanish egg dishes dominate restaurant menus and traditional recipes throughout the country.

 In fact, eggs are so popular here that in 2019, the average Spaniard ate 237 eggs!
 If that’s a goal you can aspire to, be sure to give the below Spanish egg dishes a try.

 There’s one place you don’t usually find Spanish egg dishes: On a breakfast menu.

 What?
 No eggs for breakfast?

-It’s true, in Spain, eggs are hardly ever going to be the first thing you eat in the morning.
+It’s true—in Spain, eggs are hardly ever going to be the first thing you eat in the morning.
 Instead, you’ll dig into a toast with tomato, churros, or perhaps a pastry.
-The exception is the Spanish tortilla, which in some regions of Spain is an acceptable breakfast choice.
+The exception is a slice of Spanish omelet (pincho de tortilla), which in some regions of Spain is an acceptable breakfast choice.

-Just because eggs don’t usually grace the breakfast table doesn’t mean that they’re not popular—on the contrary!
+But just because eggs don’t usually grace the breakfast table doesn’t mean that they’re not popular—on the contrary!
+You can eat eggs at just about any of the many other Spanish mealtimes throughout the day.
 Eggs make the perfect mid-morning snack, lunch, merienda, or dinner.

 1. Tortilla de Patatas (Spanish Potato Omelet)

 If you only try one Spanish egg dish, make it this one.